grafxflow/wp-commentater-stats/wp-comment-stats/readme.txt

 Would you like to like to contribute to **WP Comments Stats**?
 You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/grafxflow/wp-comments-stats).
 Also, if you have any notes about the code, please open a ticket on the issue tracker.

 == Changelog ==

+= 1.0.2 =
+Functions moved into class
+Separate views into folder

 = 1.0.1 =
 Fix to make work with WordPress 4.9.7